Springle3152/ohapp/readme.md

 # Adding Interviews

-To add the transcript of an interview to Ohapp, first click on "Add New Interview" at the bottom of the landing page.
+To add the transcript of an interview, first click on "Add New Interview" at the bottom of the landing page.
 You will be redirected to the Add new interview form.

 ## Register the new interview